mohamedSabry0/ruLint/README.md

 ### Use Instruction
 #### using the example
-- copy the code example provided below in Example file input section and add it to a new ruby file in a directory
+- copy the code example provided below in [Example Input File section](#example-input-file) and add it to a new ruby file in a directory
 - in terminal `cd` to that `dir` then apply the following steps:
 - run `bin/ruLint` command
 **or**